graysoncroom/daily-health-check/README.md

  ## Issues/Bugs

  For whatever reason, the last authentication code is never able to be used.
 I need to figure out why at some point.

+ ## Other Notes

+ If you want the browser this script controls to run in headless mode, swap out `with Browser('chrome', headless=False) as browser:` for `with Browser('chrome', headless=True) as browser:`.

+ I'll make this a script option at some point.